galister/wlx-overlay-s/README.md

 ### Modifiers get stuck

-Hiding the keyboard will un-press all of its buttons.
+Hiding the keyboard will unpress all of its buttons.
 Alternatively, go to Settings and use the `Restart software` button.

 ### X11 limitations

 - X11 capture can generally seem slow.
 This is because zero-copy GPU capture is not supported on the general X11 desktop.
 Consider trying Wayland.
 - DPI scaling is not supported and may cause the mouse to not follow the laser properly.
 - Upright screens are not supported and can cause the mouse to not follow the laser properly.
-- Screen changes (connecting / disconnecting a display, resolution changes, etc) are not handled at runtime.
+- Screen changes (connecting/disconnecting a display, resolution changes, etc) are not handled at runtime.
 Restart the overlay for these to take effect.